 Fensalir, ‘Fen Halls’, Hall of Frigg

-The foremost of all the goddesses and wife to Odin, Frigg, has a hall unto herself apart from that of her husband.
+Frigg, foremost of all the goddesses and wife to Odin, has a hall unto herself apart from that of her husband.
 This goddess of prophecy and the mysteries of womanhood was often worshipped in places of mist and magic associated with wetlands, fens, and bogs.